Harrix/harrix-pylib/docs/funcs_md.md

 def sort_sections_content(markdown_text: str) -> str:

     def is_date_heading(section_text: str) -> datetime | None:
-        """Returns datetime if the first line of the section (## XXX) is a date, otherwise None.
+        """Return datetime if the first line of the section (## XXX) is a date, otherwise None.
         """
         first_line = section_text.split("\n", 1)[0].strip()  # should be ## 2024-...